yuanzhongqiao/steel-browser/README.md

 ## ✨ Highlights

-The Steel browser provides a REST API to control, run, and manage a production-ready browser environment.
+The `steel-browser` provides a REST API to control, run, and manage a production-ready browser environment.
 Under the hood, it manages browser instances, sessions, and pages, allowing you to perform complex browsing tasks programmatically without any of the headaches:
 - **Full Browser Control**: Uses Puppeteer and CDP for complete control over Chrome instances -- allowing you to connect using Puppeteer, Playwright, or Selenium.
 - **Session Management**: Maintains browser state, cookies, and local storage across requests
 - **Proxy Support**: Built-in proxy chain management for IP rotation